convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/components/action-components/closemodal.md

 title: CloseModal
 sidebar: c8o_sidebar
 permalink: reference-manual/convertigo-objects/mobile-application/components/action-components/closemodal/
 metadesc: Defines a  Close Modal  action component.
 Use this action to close a modal page opened previously.
-Add a  CloseModal  action under an Event.
+It can also be used to close a PopOver Page.
+Add
 ObjGroup: Actions
 ObjCatName: action-components
 ObjName: CloseModalAction